Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 1. Faster Mobilization

 The off-site construction element of panel-built homes is strictly for the structural building components.
 Thus, the factory construction isn't held up by supply shortages or stymied by delivery issues.
-As soon as a custom home's floor plan design is settled, a panel manufacturer can get right to work, and have finished products in just a few weeks (usually, about six).
+Once a custom home's floor plan design is settled, a panel manufacturer can get right to work and have finished products in just a few weeks (usually, about six).

-And because the prefab work is largely done using lumber, it's easier for a panel manufacturer to take immediate advantage of prices as they are.
-In other words, there's more consistency in what material costs are because purchasing is limited by both the types of materials purchased and a smaller buying window.
+And, because the prefab work is largely done using lumber, it's easier for a panel manufacturer to take immediate advantage of prices as they are.
+In other words, there's more consistency in material costs because purchasing is limited by the types of materials purchased and a smaller buying window.

 2. Flexibility